Platform-OS/pos-module-core/README.md

 ### Check

-This is the place where you validate the input - for example, you ensure all required fields are provided, you check uniqueness, check the format of the input etc. This always returns hash with two keys - `valid` being either `true` or `false`, and if `false` - `errors` with details why validation has failed.
+This is the place where you validate the input - for example, you ensure all required fields are provided, check uniqueness, check the format of the input, etc. This always returns a hash with two keys - `valid` being either `true` or `false`, and if `false` - `errors` with details of why validation has failed.

 The core module has already quite a few [built-in validators](#validators).